Government faces setbacks on asylum bill - Refugee Council

 The Bishop of Portsmouth pointed out how the views of Foreign Office undermines the Government’s plans to educate young asylum seekers separately, quoting its Annual Human Rights Report 2002, which states: “School segregation is a particularly severe form of racial discrimination”.

-With further embarassment to the Government, the Bill faced a third defeat yesterday when peers voted 77 to 71 to set the threshold for deportation of asylum seekers who have been found guilty of a criminal offence at a minimum custodial sentence of 10 years.
+With further embarrassment to the Government, the Bill faced a third defeat yesterday when peers voted 77 to 71 to set the threshold for deportation of asylum seekers who have been found guilty of a criminal offence at a minimum custodial sentence of 10 years.

 The Government had sought to take powers to deport asylum seekers handed a sentence of 2 years or more, which would include a much broader category of offences.
 The amendment was tabled by shadow Lord chancellor Lord Kingsland, with support from Liberal Democrats.